neurologic/Comparative-Animal-Behavior/levels-of-analysis/genetic.md

 :::{figure} /images/QTL-mapping-plants-regression.png
 :width: 300

-The phenotype and the multilocus genotype of each individual in the mapping population are measured. *Markers* along the genome that are specific to each parental genotype are targetted for analysis.
+The phenotype and the ***multilocus*** genotype of each individual in the mapping population are measured. *Markers* along the genome that are specific to each parental genotype are targetted for analysis.
 There are several different statistical techniques available for QTL mapping.
-Essentially, it is a regression or correlation.[^Mauricio-2001]
+Essentially, it is a regression or correlation.
+In this example, there is a correlation between genotype and phenotype at this marker location (A)[^Mauricio-2001].
 :::

-To localize the causal regions for burrowing behavior in the genome, hybrid animals from a large genetic cross of P. maniculatus and P. polionotus were assayed for burrowing behavior and then genotyped.
-QTL mapping techniques were used to identify regions that explain phenotypic variation in burrowing.
+To localize the causal regions for burrowing behavior in the genome, hybrid animals from a large genetic cross of *P. maniculatus* and *P. polionotus* were assayed for burrowing behavior and then genotyped.
+QTL mapping techniques were used to identify regions that explain phenotypic variation in the hybrid animals.

 :::{figure-md} QTL-burrowing
 :class: figure